yugr/CppRussia/2024/plan.md

 * But also has disadvantages
   * additional startup overheads to load library and locate symbols
   * DLL boundary blocks optimizations
+  * more fragile in use (DLL hell)

 # How DLLs work, in general

-* DLL is a standalone executable module
+* DLL is a executable module
+  * Usually of same format as normal executables i.e. PE on Windows, ELF on Linux, Mach-O on macOS
 * Keeps track of its exported symbols in special section
-  * Symmetrically, executable keeps track of its imported symbols
+* Executable also keeps track of its imported symbols
-* Each imported symbols has a slot in special address table (GOT/IAT)
+* Each imported function has a slot in special "address table" (GOT/IAT)
-  * Table is initialized by loader/runtime linker (actually details vary here)
-    * This process is called "symbol resolution"
-  * Direct calls would be bad for cache, take long time to update at startup and may be limited in range
-* Common sources of overheads:
-  * DLL load overhead (memory mapping, relocation if needed + initialization/constructors)
-  * call via pointer at runtime:
+* Calls to imported functions are done through this table:
 ```
+# Windows
 call qword ptr [__imp_foo]

+# Linux
 jmp  *foo@GOTPCREL(%rip)
 ```
+  * Using direct calls would require a lot of code patching at startup to update addresses in `call` instructions
+    * Long time to update
+    * Bad for I-cache
+    * On some platforms direct calls are limited in range (e.g. 4G) so would limit possible DLL load addresses
+* Table is initialized by loader/runtime linker (actually details vary here)
+  * This process is called "symbol resolution"
+* We can already see common sources of overheads when using DLLs (versus static libs):
+  * overheads when loading the library (relocation, more on this later)
+  * symbol resolution
+  * call via pointer at runtime

 # Windows specifics

 * Windows executables and DLLs follow PE binary format
 * Executable consists of a header and several sections
-  * Section is a piece of information with similar properties
+  * Section is a piece of code/data with similar properties
-  * E.g. code section, rodata section, etc.
+  * E.g. code section, read-only data section, etc.
-* Imported symbols are stored in special `.idata` section which contains so called Import Directory Table
+* Imported symbols are stored in special `.idata` section in executable
+  * Contains the Import Directory Table
   * Each entry in the table holds info about single imported DLL and symbols (functions or globals) which come from it
     * Symbols in import table are bound to particular DLL!

 # Linux specifics